Insurance to protect your property from sewer backup damage

 When deciding how much sewer backup coverage to secure, there are various factors to take into account.
 Consider the areas of your home most prone to sewer backup damage, for instance, your basement.
 If your basement is finished, then naturally it would cost more to repair in the event of a sewer backup.
 Additionally, if you store high-value items in your basement, you need to consider how much it would cost to replace these belongings in the event of a sewer backup.
 These higher repair and replacement costs would determine how much sewer backup coverage to secure.
 Fortunately, with the average annual cost of this coverage ranging from $50-$250, increasing your coverage limits will not break the bank.

 There are steps you can take to reduce your risk of a sewer backup.
-For example, a water driven, or battery powered sump pump can lower the chance of a loss from a sewer backup.
-Sump pumps are connected to a basement’s drain system and pumps water back outside.
+For example, a water-driven, or battery-powered sump pump can lower the chance of a loss from a sewer backup.
+Sump pumps are connected to a basement’s drain system and pump water back outside.
 Battery backup sump pumps are used to supplement primary pumps that can fail due to power outages or mechanical failure, offering several hours of additional protection from water damage.
 Another option to reduce your risk is a sewer backup alarm system, either a monitored or local alarm system.
 These alarms notify you of a blocked drain and backup, allowing you to take measures to reduce damage to your home and contents.

 Knowing the risks will help you take the steps to protect your property from sewer backup damage.
 For further assistance with your homeowners insurance, contact the experts at CIA Insurance and Risk Management.
 Our dedicated team is eager to get you the coverage you need today.